kerBamf/RoomOSRebootScheduler/README.md

 Environment Variables:
 PASSWORD - base64 encoded credentials for the devices
 FILENAME - the name of the .xlsx file in the root directory that contains the IP addresses NOTE: IPs must be in Column C of the .xlsx file.
-Returned stats codes are saved in column D.
+Returned status codes are saved in column D.

 Room OS Versions Tested:
   Room Series: